-There is no guaranteed transfer of credit toward a graduate degree; however, on the recommendation of the Program Director, up to a maximum of six hours of appropriate course work may be allowed in transfer from another appropriately accredited college or university.
+There is no guaranteed transfer of credit toward a graduate degree; however, on the recommendation of the Program Director, up to a maximum of six hours of appropriate course work may be allowed in transfer from another appropriately accredited College or university.
+Transcripts, course descriptions and course syllabi for potential transfer credit must be sent to the program director by the second week of the student's first semester in order for the course work to be considered for transfer credit.